 Luckily, it's super easy to make sugar free ice cream at home.
 And it's even easier to make sugar free popsicles!

-Trust me, these strawberry cheesecake ice pops give you all the velvety-rich pleasure of cheesecake PLUS serious refreshment.
-I’d even go as far as saying they’re a perfect palate cleanser after a grown-up meal.
+Trust me, these refreshing sugar free ice pops give you all the velvety-rich pleasure of cheesecake PLUS serious refreshment.
+I'd even go as far as saying they're a perfect palate cleanser after a grown-up meal.